Log-s/Raspberry-Pi-based-portable-port-scanner/README.md

 Doing it yourself
 -
 Evey necessary file to make this project yourself are available in the ```Ressources``` folder.
 A detailed tutorial is will be available on my website here : *LINK UNAVAILABLE YET*

+Note to myself
+-
+**Next steps :**
+* Adding a 7 segment display to display the number of hosts left to scan
+* Adding a functionality to juste get the approximative number of targets on the network
+* make it work on battery
+* Working on a web interface to visualize the results